Settings

 The control: Genesis 22:8

 To verify the methodology, we applied the same approach to a different verse with a different fulfillment.
-Genesis 22:8 — «God will provide himself a lamb for a burnt offering» — is fulfilled in the sacrifice of Christ (John 1:29, Hebrews 11:17–19).
+Genesis 22:8«God will provide himself a lamb for a burnt offering» — is fulfilled in the sacrifice of Christ (John 1:29, Hebrews 11:17–19).
 The Calvary narrative vocabulary includes: lamb, death, burnt offering, ransom, Messiah, priest, king, blood, cross, redeem.
-We searched for twenty such words.
+We searched for ten such words.
+A cluster of Calvary words touches Genesis 22:8lamb, burnt offering, death, priest, king, Messiah, Yeshua, redeem, cross — but the per-verse signal tool produces a lower cluster significance than for Exodus 21:32: the lamb-on-lamb verse has fewer specific event-keys to lock against than the price-of-a-dead-slave verse.

 The codes are not arbitrary.
 They are not cherry-picked.
 They are the vocabulary of the event that fulfilled the verse — locked in history, confirmed by mathematics, and hidden in the consonants for 3,400 years until a generation built machines to count the letters.

 The surface sets the price.
 The hidden letters tell who paid it, how it was arranged, what happened to the money, how the betrayer died, and what prophet foretold it.
 Moses wrote a law about a slave and an ox.
-The Author behind the author folded the entire betrayal into the price — the event is the key, the verse is the lock, and the probability is 10^{-40.}
+The Author behind the author folded the entire betrayal into the price — the event is the key, the verse is the lock, and the convergence is what the chapters of this book have laid out for the reader to verify.

 Verify it yourself: